International Journal of Mathematical, Engineering and Management

 - The author(s) must make available all necessary formal and documented ethical approval from an appropriate research ethics committee, including evidence of anonymization and informed consent from the client(s) or patient(s) studied, if appropriate.

-- The author(s) must avoid making defamatory statements in submitted articles which could be construed as impugning any person's reputation.
+- The author(s) must avoid making defamatory statements in submitted articles that could be construed as impugning any person's reputation.

 - The author(s) must declare any potential conflict of interest - be it professional or financial - which could be held to arise with respect to the article.